-Is your current Sliding Door Lock faulty, broken or just not locking safely?
-Well we show you How to Replace Sliding door lock, without calling a locksmith.
-Its simple and easy and fairly cheap DIY project.
+Is your current Sliding Door Lock faulty, broken, or just not locking safely?
+Well, we show you How to replace the sliding door lock, without calling a locksmith.
+It’s a simple and easy and fairly cheap DIY project.
 Sliding doors can also be called Patio Doors.
 A faulty Sliding door Lock can compromise your Home Security.

-Amazon dont sell the Lockwood Onyx but have a look at the Sliding Glass Patio Door Handle Set with Mortise Lock, White, Keyed, 3-15/16 Screw Holes by TechnologyLK
+Amazon doesn’t sell the Lockwood Onyx but take a look at the Sliding Glass Patio Door Handle Set with Mortise Lock, White, Keyed, 3-15/16 Screw Holes. by TechnologyLK

 How to Install a Sliding Door Patio Lock Latch

-Features of the Lockwood Onyx Sliding Patio Door Lock
+Features of the Lockwood Onyx Patio Door Lock

-Door Close Detect button (DCD) anti slam feature protects locking tabs from accidental damage
+The door Close Detect button (DCD) anti-slam feature protects locking tabs from accidental damage

 Lock Alert indicator shows lock condition status at a glance

-Ergonomic sliding latch with intuitive downward motion to unlock
+Ergonomic sliding latch with an intuitive downward motion to unlock

 Installing Sliding Door Patio Lock